The Poppa Guttmann Recognition and Celebration Project

 Mike Mackenzie

-Spinal cord injured (T3c) in 1993 whilst working for an aid agency in Bosnia.
-Chairman of SIT (Spinal Injuries Together).
+Spinal cord injured in 1993 whilst working for an aid agency in Bosnia.
+Founding President of SIT (Spinal Injuries Together).
 Director of Motorsport Endeavour.
 Referral Panel Leader for Oxfordshire Youth Offending Service.
-Researcher to Tony Baldry MP.
+Trustee of Dive-Able.

 After a 21 year career in the wine trade he made the unlikely but worthwhile move to become The Director of Operations for Scottish European Aid, an aid agency specialising in Eastern Europe.
 A bit of a bump curtailed this new occupation earlier than planned.